 - Make the plant look neater: Dying flowers tend to turn brown and either dry or mushy.
 This can detract from the overall look you've worked so hard to achieve in your garden.

 - Help plants conserve energy: Removing dead blooms allows the plant to direct its energy toward improving its general health.
 Perennial flowers, such as Astilbe and peonies, bloom only once per year, even with deadheading.
-However, cutting back the flower stalks allows all the plant's energy to be put back into its roots and foliage, allowing it to regain any energy it lost to flowering and making for a generally hardier plant.
+However, cutting back the flower stalks allows all the plant's energy to be put back into its roots and foliage, allowing it to regain any energy it lost to flowering.
+The result is an overall hardier plant.

 How to Deadhead Flowers

 - Shearing: When there is a profusion of tiny flowers, as with thread-leaf coreopsis, it's best to wait until more of the flowers are past their prime and then simply shear the entire plant back by about one-third.
 You will lose a few flowers in the process, but the plant will quickly recover and set a whole new flush of blooms.
 It will also look fresher.
 You can often shear two or more times per season.